-With three universities placing in the QS World University Rankings this year, Krakow earns its best score in the student view indicator, based on the responses of 85,000 students worldwide, ranking 78th in the world.
-It also scores well for desirability, placing 95th in the world.
-Hardly surprising taking into account the city’s stunning architecture and rich cultural history.
+With three universities placing in the QS World University Rankings this year, Krakow is in the top 100 student cities for the rankings indicator and also scores well for affordability, ranking 26th in the world.

 To find out how each of the above categories is calculated, view the methodology.